Evidence for $\pi$-shifted Cooper quartets and few-mode transport in PbTe nanowire three-terminal Josephson junctions: Author Contributions

 \section{Author Contributions}

 M.G. and V.S.P. designed the experiments.
-M.G. and V.K. fabricated the devices.
-M.G. performed the measurements on Device 1, 2 and 4 and analysed the data.
-G.M. and L.S. fabricated Device 3.
-C.R. performed measurements and analyzed data on Device 3.
+M.G. and V.K. fabricated Devices 2,3 and 4 with help from L.S.
+M.G. performed the measurements on Devices 2, 3, and 4 and analyzed the data with help from V.K.
+G.M. and L.S. fabricated Device 1.
+C.R. performed measurements and analyzed data on Device 1 with help from G.M.
 P.L. and E.P.A.M.B. provided the nanowires.
 R.M. provided the theoretical model for the three-terminal device.
 All authors contributed to writing the manuscript.
 V.S.P. supervised the project.